sophiemzhu/sophiemzhu.github.io/index.md

 I am PhD Candidate at <a href="https://shapirolab.vetmed.ucdavis.edu" target="_blank">the Shapiro Laboratory</a> at the University of California, Davis.

 <br />
-I am an epidemiologist by training with interests in emerging infectious diseases, waterborne pathogens, and wildlife conservation</a>.
+I am an epidemiologist by training with interests in emerging infectious diseases, waterborne pathogens, and wildlife conservation.

 <br />